 Follow These Tips for Drain Maintenance and Clog Prevention

 While your plumber may very well be your superhero when your toilet leaks and the flood runs down the stairs (on a Monday morning!), drain maintenance is something you can do yourself.

-Here’s how to keep your drains in top shape.
+Here are some more tips to keep your drains in top shape:

 Tip #1: Rid your tub of hair and biofilm buildup.
 Biofilm build-up is a muddle of soap residue, bacteria, food particles and body oils that harden as the layers build up.
 Check your bathtub stoppers every three months.
 Replace the stopper regularly.
 Once a week, fill your bathtub halfway to ¾ full and allow to drain.
 The weight of the water will fill the pipe and flush debris.

 Tip #2: Have your plumbing system professionally maintained.
 Small buildup can easily snowball into a clog.
 Major connections such as the septic tank and main pipe to the sewer system must have periodic inspections.
 Small roots can also penetrate a drain pipe.
 If left to grow, the drain pipe may have to be replaced altogether!